 Refinancing risk is defined as the risk for difficulties in refinancing the Group, that financing cannot be achieved, or can only be achieved at a higher cost.
-Borrowings within the Group has an average maturity from 1 to 5 years (2021: from 1 to 5 years).
-As at December 31, 2022, the Company was in breach of certain financial and production loan covenants.
-As a result, the bank loans with maturity dates September 2024 - September 2027 were classified in the consolidated statement of financial position as a short-term.
-On March 9, 2023, the Group received a waiver from the bank on the breached covenants, and, accordingly, the Group still has the opportunity for additional financing.
+Borrowings within the Group has an average maturity from 1 to 5 years (2022: from 1 to 5 years).
+As at December 31, 2023, the Company was in breach of certain loan covenants.
+As a result, the bank loans with maturity dates March 2025 - June 2028 were classified in the consolidated statement of financial position as a short-term.
+On April 24, 2024, the Group signed an addendum to a credit facility with the bank for the change of covenants level, and, accordingly, the Group still has the opportunity for additional financing.